peteroupc/peteroupc.github.io/random.md

 -  information security is not involved,
 -  20 or fewer items are being shuffled (in cases where the RNG is used for shuffling), and
--  the application generates random numbers frequently enough that the RNG's speed is a concern.
+-  the application generates random numbers so frequently that it would slow down undesirably if an unpredictable RNG were used instead.

 The goal of this kind of generator is for each possible outcome to be equally likely.